alex-parra/cbh-take-home-project/Refactoring.md

 You will be graded on the exhaustiveness and quality of your unit tests, the depth of your refactor, and the level of insight into your thought process provided by the written explanation.

 ## Your Explanation Here
+In my opinion it is clearer to avoid nesting ifs and return early when possible.
+That has been the bulk of my refactor, and I believe now it's easier to read since each "line" (section of 1-3 lines) reads independently.
+I've also moved the create hash logic to it's own function since it has some duplicate values so this way we have a single source of truth.
+Another possible improvement would be to allow dependency injection on the method to create hashes but that would require changing the function signature so I've opted that it was out of scope here.